ASFHyP3/geospatial-ai-tutorials/NAS/initial_setup.md

 conda config --add pkgs_dirs $CONDA_PKGS
 ```
 The first two lines load conda on startup, and the next four change the environment and package install directories to locations on the `/nobackup` drive.

-## 4. HuggingFace settings
-By default, HuggingFace will cache AI models in your home directory, which in NAS has very little storage space.
-We will need to change this so that it instead caches data in your `/nobackup` directory.